dannyyu92/workout_app/README.md

 Other:
 * HAML
+* Figaro for easy ENV var handling
+* Devise for multiple users

 Soon to add:
 ------------------------

-* Use Devise to enable multiple users
 * Omniauth facebook login
 * Allow data to change dynamically on screen
 * Stripe billing & donations page